• Skip to primary navigation

 • Chunky Blue Cheese Dressing

-Blue cheese crumbles on small wooden serving board.
+Blue cheese crumbles on wooden cutting board.

 What Is Blue Cheese?

 The most important component to blue cheese dressing is, of course, the blue cheese.
 What exactly is blue cheese?
-It's a specific variety of cheese that has cultures of the mold Penicillium added to it - That mold gives blue cheese its distinct blue-ish color.
+It's a specific variety of cheese that has cultures of the mold Penicillium added to it - That mold gives blue cheese its distinct blueish color.

 The cheese is aged in a temperature-controlled environment to produce its specific taste and color.